Behind the Scenes of Wexford Festival Opera with Nora Cosgrave

 Established in October 1951 under the guidance of Dr Tom Walsh and Scottish novelist and founder of Gramophone, Sir Compton Mackenzie, a ‘Festival of Music and the Arts’ debuted in Wexford’s Theatre Royal.
 Now housed in the magnificent National Opera House, the event has evolved into one of the world’s leading and most successful opera festivals.
-Director of Artistic Administration Nora Cosgrove takes us on a backstage tour of Ireland’s Wexford Festival Opera.
+Director of Artistic Administration Nora Cosgrave takes us on a backstage tour of Ireland’s Wexford Festival Opera.

 Planning is probably the most important aspect of my job.
 It’s like a juggling act trying to satisfy the demands of agents, directors, designers, singers and production staff."

 The Festival is renowned for its engaging and authentic interpretations of lesser-known musical gems—do any recent productions stand out for you in particular?